 Food security is defined as having "access at all times to enough food for an active, healthy life for all household members," while food insecurity means "that the food intake of one or more household members was reduced and their eating patterns were disrupted at times during the year because the household lacked money and other resources for food."
 As shown in the figure below, food insecurity has generally been higher in Kentucky than in the competitor states or the U.S. for the past decade.
-According to a September 2022 USDA report, Household Food Security in the United States in 2021, an estimated 12.3 percent of Kentucky households experienced low or very low food security, on average, during the 2019 to 2021 period.
-This is a rate that is statistically significantly higher than the U.S. overall (10.4%) during the same period.
+According to an October 2023 USDA report, Household Food Security in the United States in 2022, an estimated 13.1 percent of Kentucky households experienced low or very low food security, on average, during the 2020 to 2022 period.
+This is a rate that is not statistically significantly higher than the U.S. overall (11.2%) during the same period.
 Generally, national data show that rates of food insecurity tend to be higher for certain groups, such as households with children-especially young children (under age 6), households with children headed by a single parent-especially a woman, and households headed by a minority-especially Black and Hispanic.